grafana/k6-learn/Modules/Performance testing methodologies.md

 ### The Monolith

 We refer to most old software solutions as monolithic.
 In some ways, this officially means that a solution sits in a single box, environment, realm, or packed up together.
-No service tier (or very weak), front-end and back-end requests are usually in the same call, no distribution, any change/problem will stop the whole thing, it is tough to segment test steps, and the list goes on.
+No service tier (or very weak), frontend and backend requests are usually in the same call, no distribution, any change/problem will stop the whole thing, it is tough to segment test steps, and the list goes on.

 ### Modern apps

 These applications have implemented multiple new technologies or ways to do software.
 To start, they are considerably modular and distributed.
-They separate the front-end tier from the back-end processing tier through services, making it easier to update continuously and somewhat isolated.
+They separate the frontend tier from the backend processing tier through services, making it easier to update continuously and somewhat isolated.
 Those services may be micro, distributed, separated, in the cloud, or provided by third parties.
 The modularity and distribution provide a crazy amount of possibilities!